Title IX

 - Pregnant students and teen parents have a right to equal education and full participation, and they have the right to remain in their regular or current school program, including special education and non-public school placements, alternative/options programs, free and reduced lunch programs and services for English Learners, and any other programs for which they are otherwise qualified.

-How do I report a Title IX Complaint?
+How to File a Complaint Under Title IX

-Beaumont USD BP/AR 5145.3 outlines the process for initiating and responding to complaints based on Title IX rights.
+Beaumont USD AR 5145.71 outlines the process for initiating and responding to complaints based on Title IX rights.

 Title IX Investigation Procedure